stagedml/stagedml/run/nl2bash/out/Report.md

 - BLEU metrics of a model may differ significantly from run to run.
-We see difference of more than 2 BlEU points.
+We see more than 2 BLEU points of delta on the same configurations.
 - We see best performance if `vocab_size` is in range `6000..8000`.
-- Default vocabulary size setting of the Transofrmer model (5833) is probably good enough.
+- Default vocabulary size of the Transofrmer model (5833) is probably good enough.
 - Shuffling of the dataset is absolutely necessary.
 - Forcing vocabulary to contain bash-specific subtokens may be a good decision.
-- Forbidding multi-character punctuation subtokens probably reduces the accuracy
+- Forbidding multi-character punctuation subtokens probably reduces the accuracy.